 Hood Canal is the quintessential Washington State oyster.
 These protected inlets and shorelines are the perfect environment to grow both wild and farmed Pacific beauties!

-Flavor: Light and clear brine with a crunchy meat and a bitter melon finish
+Light and clear brine with a crunchy meat and a bitter melon finish.

-Beach-grown and subjected to wave action to harden shells.
-Intertidally grown - goes dry at low tide, which strengthens abductor muscle.
-Time to market: 3 years.
+Beach-grown in bottom bags and subjected to wave action to harden shells.
+Intertidally grown, the site goes dry at low tide, which strengthens the oyster's abductor muscle.

 - Tides:Hood Canal; medium tides and swift currents created by the narrow channels.